chesterbr/flickr_backup/README.md

 It will **not**:

 - Consider "renamed" albums (those whose titles have changed) or deleted albums ([issue](https://github.com/chesterbr/flickr-backup/issues/1#issue-467934350)).
 Renamed albums will be downloaded twice and deleted albums will not be deleted locally.
+- Download photos that aren't on an album.
 - Preserve the ordering on the photos.

 ## Installation